TomDonoghue/TomDonoghue.github.io/index.md

 # Welcome!

 Hello, I'm Tom!
 I'm a scientist, and I work on research in the area of computational and cognitive neuroscience.
-I am currently a postdoctoral researcher in the [Voytek Lab](https://voyteklab.com/), where I also did my PhD.
-I will soon be starting as a postdoc in the laboratory of [Dr. Joshua Jacobs](http://orion.bme.columbia.edu/jacobs/) at Columbia University.
+I am currently a postdoctoral research scientist in the laboratory of [Dr. Joshua Jacobs](http://orion.bme.columbia.edu/jacobs/) at Columbia University.
+Before that, I was in the [Voytek Lab](https://voyteklab.com/), at the University of California, where I did my PhD.

 I work on [research](research.html) focused on methods and applications of analyzing periodic and aperiodic electrophysiological neural activity and how it relates to neural computation, cognition, and disease.